RitikaRawat991/MOVIE_PAGE/README.md

 # Movie Page Project

 A dynamic and visually appealing **Movie Page** web application that displays popular movies, their details, and trailers.
-This project demonstrates modern web development skills including **HTML, CSS and JavaScript**.
+This project demonstrates modern web development skills including **HTML, CSS, and JavaScript**.

 ---